Tithi286/Grubhub-GraphQL/README.md

 ### Run Application using below commands.

-    Before starting with below code, run zookeeper and kafka on your system.
+    Before starting with below command, run zookeeper and kafka on your system.
+    And then go to respective Buyer/Restaurant folder.

 #### Go to frontend folder:
      npm install